-Fifthly, the idea that smokers suffer ‘cravings’ is dubious and unhelpful and I would make a plea for abandoning this word in relation to tobacco use.
-The Oxford English Dictionary defines craving as a strong desire; an intense longing.
+Fifth, the idea that smokers suffer ‘cravings’ is dubious and unhelpful and I would make a plea for abandoning this word in relation to tobacco use.
+The Shorter Oxford English Dictionary defines craving as a strong desire; an intense longing.
 In drug addiction it suggests an almost overwhelming need or compulsion to obtain another dose of the drug.
 Even if someone has stopped smoking for a few days and if they feel tempted to smoke, what do they say about how they feel?
-It is extremely rare for a smoker to say he or she is suffering from headaches, nausea, depression, fatigue, etc., or to mention other symptoms which could indicate craving.
+It is extremely rare for a smoker to say he or she is suffering, for example, from headaches, nausea, depression, fatigue, etc., or to mention other symptoms which could indicate craving.
 Usually, they merely say they feel mildly irritable or anxious and are thinking about smoking a lot, but it is striking that from what many smokers will tell you, the withdrawal symptoms are not that bad.

 If smokers really want to quit and if they are given accurate and relevant information about the mechanism of addition, plus the right kind of support, it’s surprisingly easy.
-And it’s quite unnecessary to use any form of nicotine, prescription drugs, hypnosis, acupuncture, magnets in your ears – or even laser therapy.
+And it’s quite unnecessary to use any form of nicotine, prescription drugs, hypnosis, acupuncture, magnets in your ears—or even laser therapy.

 A one-to-one session with Dr Symonds can show you how this is done.